zopsicle/snowflake/snowflake-manual/how-snowflake-works.rst

 In the action cache, actions are identified by their hash, which consists of the action's configuration and inputs.
 Each action is mapped to the hashes of the outputs it produced.
-The action cache also stores any logs produced by the action.

 .. index::